qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

-The |mActionFormAnnotation| :sup:`Html Annotation` tools in the attribute toolbar provides the possibility to place the content of an html file in a balloon on the |qg| map canvas.
+The |mActionFormAnnotation| :sup:`Html Annotation` tools in the attribute toolbar provides the possibility to place the content of an html file in a balloon on the QGIS map canvas.
 Using the :guilabel:`Html Annotation` tool, click into the map canvas and add the path to the html file into the dialog.

 SVG annotations
 ---------------

-The |mActionSaveAsSVG| :sup:`SVG Annotation` tool in the attribute toolbar provides the possibility to place an SVG symbol in a balloon on the |qg| map canvas.
+The |mActionSaveAsSVG| :sup:`SVG Annotation` tool in the attribute toolbar provides the possibility to place an SVG symbol in a balloon on the QGIS map canvas.
 Using the :guilabel:`SVG Annotation` tool, click into the map canvas and add the path to the SVG file into the dialog.